United States Marine Corps: Vietnam War

 The Marine Corps served in the Vietnam War, taking part in such battles as the Battle of Hue and the Battle of Khe Sanh in 1968.
 Individuals from the USMC generally operated in the Northern I Corps Regions of South Vietnam.
 While there, they were constantly engaged in a guerrilla war against the Viet Cong, along with an intermittent conventional war against the North Vietnamese Army, this made the Marine Corps known throughout Vietnam and gained a frightening reputation from the Viet Cong.
 Portions of the Corps were responsible for the less-known Combined Action Program that implemented unconventional techniques for counterinsurgency and worked as military advisors to the Republic of Vietnam Marine Corps.
-Marines were withdrawn in 1971 and returned briefly in 1975 to evacuate Saigon and attempt a rescue of the crew of the SS Mayaguez.
+Marines were withdrawn in 1971 and returned briefly in 1975 to evacuate U.S. personnel and other civilians fromSaigon and attempt a rescue of the crew of the SS Mayaguez.
 Vietnam was the longest war up to that time for the Marines; by its end, 13,091 had been killed in action, 51,392 had been wounded, and 57 Medals of Honor had been awarded.
-Because of policies concerning rotation, more Marines were deployed for service during Vietnam than World War II.
+Because of policies concerning rotation, more marines were deployed for service during Vietnam than World War II.

 While recovering from Vietnam, the Corps hit a detrimental low point in its service history caused by courts-martial and non-judicial punishments related partially to increased unauthorized absences and desertions during the war.
 Overhaul of the Corps began in the late 1970s, discharging the most delinquent, and once the quality of new recruits improved, the Corps focused on reforming the non-commissioned officer Corps, a vital functioning part of its forces.